kevin-wangzefeng/toc/projects/kserve/kserve-incubation-dd.md

 - [x] **A number of active maintainers which is appropriate to the size and scope of the project.**

   <!-- (TOC Evaluation goes here) -->
+  The project's activity level shows a reasonable distribution of maintainers.
+Of the top 10 contributors over the past 180 days, 7 are active maintainers.
-  The "Contributor Leaderboard" in [LFX insights - KServe](https://insights.linuxfoundation.org/project/kserve/contributors?widget=contributors-leaderboard) shows that the current maintainers are active.
+  Refer to the "Contributor Leaderboard" in [LFX insights - KServe](https://insights.linuxfoundation.org/project/kserve/contributors?widget=contributors-leaderboard&timeRange=past180days&start=2025-02-27&end=2025-08-26) for more details.

 - [x] **Code and Doc ownership in Github and elsewhere matches documented governance roles.**